TIDE Academy: History

 Initial opposition to the school came in the form of complaints about the Menlo Park site, from groups including the city of Menlo Park and the Bohannon Development Company.
 Maps prepared by the Menlo Park Fire Protection District showed that a significant majority of sites located adjacent to the site had permits to use hazardous materials, which posed a potential health hazard to students.
 The industrial site, while potentially enabling connections to technology firms in the area, also was noted to lack pedestrian and bicycle access, thereby forcing the use of cars and buses.

 Arntz Builders of Petaluma, California, were awarded a bid for $36 million for the campus, designed to accommodate 400 students total.
 Construction began on the 45,000-square-foot, 3-story campus with a groundbreaking ceremony at the site on May 17, 2017.
 In addition to 15 classrooms, the campus includes a makerspace shop and design lab, a coding lab, and a green roof.
 The project's architects, sustainable design firm LPA Design Studios, created plans to maximize exposure to daylight, while also creating an L-shaped configuration to enable direct access to an outdoor learning area from every interior space.

 The school opened in August 2019 with a freshman class of 106 students selected via lottery.
 Each year, TIDE expects to add a new freshmen class of about 115, so that by the fall of 2022, approximately 450 students are on campus.
 Further construction delays ultimately resulted in construction continuing after the first day of school, through mid-September, when the 2-acre campus was officially complete.

 In April 2020, an anonymous letter circulated calling for the removal of Principal Dr. Allison Silvestri.
 It claimed major issues with TIDE stemmed from her poor leadership and an unwelcoming staff environment.
 Silvestri resigned as a result and was replaced for the 2021-22 school year with Simone Kennel, Menlo Atherton High School's principal.

+Closure

 In November 2025, Sequoia Union High School District Board Members Mary Beth Thompson and Richard Ginn, on behalf of a committee reviewing enrollment, program offerings and the district’s long-term fiscal health, asked Superintendent Crystal Leach to prepare a report on the potential closure of TIDE.
+On January 4, 2026, the board came to a unanimous decision to close TIDE Academy, with a phase-out planned to happen at Woodside High School, where the offerings present at TIDE will be transferred.

+The last day of instruction at the Menlo Park TIDE site was June 4, 2026.
+As of June 30, 2026, the building is vacant.